abhayluva/gateway-stream/README.md

 		        'stream_time',
 			];

-5 - Add below code at the start of your page where you want to user library
+5 - Add below code at the start of your page where you want to use library

 	- use Alphansotech\GatewayStreaming\GatewayStream